Advertiser Disclosure

 6. Repayment options

-You should consider all the repayment options available for your loan, such as income-driven repayment plans, graduated repayment plans, and extended repayment plans.
+You should consider all the repayment options available for your loan, like income-driven repayment plans, graduated repayment plans, and extended repayment plans.
 It's important to note that federal and private loans have different repayment options.
 Choose whatever repayment plan that best fits your financial situation and future goals.

 7. Cosigner

 You'll want to check if your lender requires a cosigner, and if they offer a cosigner release option.
-A cosigner release option allows you to remove your cosigner from the loan after you meet specific requirements, such as making consistent on-time payments for an extended period of time.
+A cosigner release option allows you to remove your cosigner from the loan after you meet specific requirements, like making consistent on-time payments for an extended period of time.

 8. Lenders reputation